-- 4.7.1 Students who fail to re-register within one month without good reason will be charged a late registration fee. - 4.7.2 Students who fail to re-register may be deemed to have abandoned their studies.

-5. Assessment of Progress

-- 5.1 The progress of research students will be assessed during and at the end of each Part relevant to their programme of study as defined in paragraph 3 above.
+- 4.7.1 Students who fail to re-register within one month without good reason will be charged a late registration fee. - 4.7.2 Students who fail to re-register may be deemed to have abandoned their studies. - 5.
+Assessment of Progress - 5.1 The progress of research students will be assessed during and at the end of each Part relevant to their programme of study as defined in paragraph 3 above.
 Attendance and engagement will also be monitored on an ongoing basis through supervisory meetings.
 Should major concerns arise between scheduled assessment points for the student's Part, supervisors may refer a student to the Director of Doctoral Programmes or their nominee who, acting on behalf of the Dean of School, may invoke the procedures for Termination of Studies for Failure to Participate as set out in Paragraphs 22 to 25 of Regulation IX. - 5.2 The submissions required of students and the criteria by which they will be judged for each Part are set out in the table below (also see paragraph 5.5 for modifications for Part-Time students):

 Part Timing and Submissions Required Assessment Process and Criteria R0 (if applicable) As set out in the regulations for the specific programme As set out in the regulations for the specific programme R1 (applicable to all research students) 6 months (for Full-Time students) - written report of at least 2,000 words outlining progress with literature review, the thesis plan and the definition of the research question(s).
 The progress of Part-Time students should be reviewed at 6 months to ensure acceptable progress is being made based on a written report of at least 1000 words outlining progress as above.
 Approximately 10-11 months - Written report of at least 10,000 words or equivalent output including plan and timetable for completion and separate details of research and transferable skills training.
-For 4 year PhD and EngD programmes any other Director of Doctoral Programmes or another member of staff nominated by Dean will review report to ensure the student is engaging with the programme and a research plan is in place and underway.
+For 4 year PhD and EngD programmes any other requirements set out in the regulations for the specific programme.
+Director of Doctoral Programmes or another member of staff nominated by Dean will review report to ensure the student is engaging with the programme and a research plan is in place and underway.
 A report based on this process will be submitted to the Progress Review Board with one of the recommendations set out in paragraph 6.4 below.
 Output will be assessed by at least one independent reviewer including a progress review meeting with the student.
 A report based on this process will be submitted to the Progress Review Board with one of the recommendations set out in paragraph 6.4 below.
 The Board also receives a report from the student's supervisors on their view of progress.
+Assessment arrangements for any additional requirements will be as set out in the regulations for the specific programme.
+R2 (MPhil students) MPhil students - R2 concludes with completion of the examination Assessment of the final thesis is by the appointed examiners as set of the MPhil thesis.